PSGI/Plack

 - Catalyst

-- Catalyst is one of the most popular web application frameworks in Perl and has a support for PSGI through Catalyst::Engine::PSGI.
+- Catalyst is one of the most popular web application frameworks in Perl and has native PSGI support as of version 5.9000.
+Support for older versions is available through Catalyst::Engine::PSGI.

 - CGI::Application